 Watch our Webinar: Mastering content strategy to achieve your healthcare marketing goals

-How much is that blog post or article or video really costing you?
+How much is that blog post or white paper, or LinkedIn article really costing you?

 Now you are realizing it’s not just the mythical hour that your doctor takes to write a blog post or tape a new video.
-A lot goes into producing that content: The time the writing really takes (and the amount of revenue you are not generating while that’s happening), the additional editing time (or freelance costs), and that intangible: the lost potential revenue from posting content that’s maybe not so great and doesn’t get any traction because your doctor wrote it.
+A lot goes into producing that content: The time the copywriting really takes (and the amount of revenue you are not generating while that’s happening), the additional editing time (or freelance costs), and that intangible: the lost potential revenue from posting content that’s maybe not so great and doesn’t get any traction because your doctor wrote it.
 It can add up really quickly.

 The answer?
-Outsource either to a seasoned marketing firm that has proven experience creating compelling content for healthcare organizations or a freelance healthcare writer (if you have internal folks who can adeptly manage the process and the editing).
+Outsource either to a seasoned marketing firm that has proven experience creating compelling content for the healthcare industry or a freelance healthcare content writer (if you have internal folks who can adeptly manage the process and the editing).
 But regardless, by outsourcing the actual writing of your health and medical content, you get more ROI from your doctors and stronger content that is still informed by their expertise and that positions your organization as a trusted healthcare provider.
 Perhaps most importantly, you’re much more likely to cut through the clutter of online information and engage your target audience of potential patients.

 Need help creating great content for your healthcare technology organization?
 Get the tips you need in our interactive eBook, “Creating Remarkable Content: The Definitive Guide for HealthTech Companies”.